SEGGER emNet supports Siemens’ smart Ethernet-APL field devices for the process industry

 Ethernet-APL will dramatically change the industry by greatly improving operational efficiency through seamless Ethernet connectivity to field-level assets.
 10BASE-T1L solves the challenges that have previously limited the use of Ethernet in field assets.
 These challenges include power, bandwidth, cabling, distance, data islands, and intrinsically safe Zone 0 (hazardous area) applications.
 By solving these challenges in both retrofit and greenfield installations, 10BASE-T1L enables new insights into plant health that were previously unavailable and communicates them seamlessly to the control plane and to the cloud or a private server.
 These new insights open up new opportunities for data analytics, operational insights and productivity improvements through a converged Ethernet network from assets in the field, also to the cloud or private server.

 To make Industry 4.0 a reality for the process industry, SIEMENS will provide smart field devices.
-They include a MAC/PHY chip and an ultra-low power microcontroller, running SEGGER’s emNet as the best available IP stack that combines lowest power consumption with highest reliability.
+They include a MAC/PHY chip and an ultra-low power microcontroller, running SEGGER’s emNet as the best available IP stack that combines lowest power consumption with the highest reliability.

 Appendix: How the new Ethernet-APL standard was created